1957 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 • 1957 Deep Cameo Proof Quarter (Philadelphia)

-The 1957 Washington quarter series offers collectors an unusually diverse range of varieties, from business strikes to premium proof finishes.
-Philadelphia produced both regular strikes and an extensive proof program totaling over 1.2 million specimens, while Denver focused solely on business strike production with a record-breaking 77.9 million coins.
+The 1957 Washington quarter series offers collectors an unusually diverse range of varieties, from affordable business strikes to highly coveted Deep Cameo proofs.
+Philadelphia produced both regular strikes and an extensive proof program totaling over 1.2 million specimens, while Denver focused solely on business strike production with a record-breaking 77.9 million coins — the highest Denver mintage since 1944.

 The proof varieties showcase different levels of contrast and eye appeal, from standard proofs to the highly coveted Deep Cameo examples with frosted devices and mirror-like fields.
-This variety makes 1957 an interesting year for collectors seeking both affordable entry points and challenging condition rarities within a single date.
+This variety makes 1957 an interesting year for collectors seeking both affordable entry points and serious condition rarities within a single date.

 1957 No Mint Mark Quarter Value